Russia charges Wall Street Journal reporter Gershkovich with espionage | Politics

 Russia charges Wall Street Journal reporter Gershkovich with espionage

-Russia's Federal Security Service, the main successor to the Soviet-era KGB, said on March 30 that it had detained Gershkovich in the Urals city of Yekaterinburg and had opened an espionage case against the 31-year-old for collecting what it said were state secrets about the military industrial complex.
+Russia's Federal Security Service (FSB) said on March 30 it had detained Gershkovich in the Urals city of Yekaterinburg and had opened an espionage case against him for collecting what it said were state secrets about the military industrial complex.
 "Gershkovich has been charged," Interfax quoted a source as saying.

-Russian Federal Security Service investigators have formally charged Evan Gershkovich with espionage but the Wall Street Journal reporter denied the charges and said he was working as a journalist, Russian news agencies reported on Friday.
-Russia's Federal Security Service, the main successor to the Soviet-era KGB, said on March 30 that it had detained Gershkovich in the Urals city of Yekaterinburg and had opened an espionage case against the 31-year-old for collecting what it said were state secrets about the military industrial complex.
+Russian Federal Security Service investigators have formally charged Evan Gershkovich with espionage but the Wall Street Journal reporter denied the charges and said he was working as a journalist, domestic news agencies said on Friday.
+Russia's Federal Security Service (FSB) said on March 30 it had detained Gershkovich in the Urals city of Yekaterinburg and had opened an espionage case against him for collecting what it said were state secrets about the military industrial complex.

 "Gershkovich has been charged," Interfax quoted a source as saying.
-TASS reported that FSB investigators had formally charged Gershkovich with carrying out espionage in the interests of the United States, but that Gershkovich had denied the charge.
+TASS reported that FSB investigators had formally charged Gershkovich with carrying out espionage in the interests of the United States, but that Gershkovich, 31, had denied the charge.

+"We've seen media reports indicating Evan has been charged," the Journal said in a statement.
+"As we've said from the beginning, these charges are categorically false and unjustified, and we continue to demand Evan's immediate release."
 Gershkovich is the first American journalist detained in Russia on espionage charges since the end of the Cold War.
-The Journal has denied that Gershkovich was spying and demanded the immediate release of its "trusted and dedicated reporter".
-The Journal said his arrest was "a vicious affront to a free press, and should spur outrage in all free people and governments throughout the world".

-The Kremlin said that Gershkovich had been carrying out espionage "under the cover" of journalism.
-Russian Foreign Minister Sergei Lavrov has told the United States that Gershkovich was caught red handed while trying to obtain secrets.
+The Kremlin said Gershkovich had been carrying out espionage "under the cover" of journalism.
+Foreign Minister Sergei Lavrov has told the United States that Gershkovich was caught red-handed while trying to obtain secrets.
 The United States has urged Russia to release Gershkovich and cast the Russian claims of espionage as ridiculous.
 U.S. President Joe Biden has called for Gershkovich's release.

 Russian President Vladimir Putin has yet to comment publicly on the case.
-A fluent Russian speaker born to Soviet emigres and raised in New Jersey, Gershkovich moved to Moscow in late 2017 to join the English-language Moscow Times, and subsequently worked for the French national news agency Agence France-Presse (AFP).
+A fluent Russian speaker born to Soviet emigres and raised in New Jersey, Gershkovich moved to Moscow in late 2017 to join the English-language Moscow Times, and subsequently worked for the French national news agency Agence France-Presse.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)